-1. If enrollment by an employee is made on or before the date of eligibility, participation shall become effective on such date of eligibility.
+1. If application by an employee is made on or before the date of eligibility, participation shall become effective on such date of eligibility;

-2. If enrollment by an employee is made within thirty-one (31) days after the date of eligibility, participation may become effective on the date of eligibility or the first day of the calendar month coinciding with or following the date the enrollment is received.
+2. If application by an employee is made within thirty-one (31) days after the date of eligibility, participation may become effective on the date of eligibility or the first day of the calendar month coinciding with or following the date the application is received, except that participation shall be retroactive to the beginning of the month for employees rehired during the month following the month participation would have terminated; and